B00H/GettingCleaningData/README.md

 This step also assigns current date to a new character vector called dataanalyzed.

-(Note: Prior to the melting and mean calcucations steps, the data frame are attached and detached for easier calling of variables.)
+(Note: Prior to the melting and mean calcucations steps, the data frames are attached for easier calling of variables.
+Once finished, the data frames are detached again.)

 * Step 9

 Save dsfinal as a text file into the current working directory.

 Print the following messages on-screen: (1) A tidy data set called tidyds.txt was saved into your current working directory.
-Please see README.md for specifics on the code used and CodeBook.md for details on the variables in this data set.
+Please see README.md for specifics on the code used.
+Please see CodeBook.md for details on the variables in this data set.
 (2) The data for this analysis was downloaded on <datedownloaded>.
 The analysis was conducteded on <dateanalyzed>.